hotosm/fAIr/docs/Home.md

 - ### Data integration process.
   Another challenge faced by mappers is the integration process.
 Foexample, when using using Mapwithai, one has to always pick potions of data from the AI layer if they are buildings, one picks a maximum of less that 100 buildings and pastes them in the OSM data layer and does the same for all the buildings in that particular area or tile or layer.
 - ### Technical Expertise
   The use of AI technology in mapping requires technical expertise, which can be a significant challenge for mappers who may not have the necessary skills.
-For instance, beginer Mappers can not be recommended or trained to use these AI tools as they may mess the entire area.
+For instance, beginner Mappers can not be recommended or trained to use these AI tools as they may mess the entire area.
 Therefore frequent trainings are needed for mappers to be equipped with adquet skills of handling such tasks.
 - ### Imagery offsets
   The AI technologies for example AI data from Microsoft was and is generated using Bing Imagery which in several cases is older compared to the recent Imageries like Maxar Premium.
 The imposes a big challenge in aligning the AI data with the latest imageries.
 <br>